Passaic Valley Regional High School

-Passaic Valley Regional High School is the name of both a public school district and regional high school for students in ninth through twelfth grades from a district comprising Little Falls, Totowa and Woodland Park, three communities in Passaic County, New Jersey, United States.
+Passaic Valley Regional High School is the name of both a public school district and regional high school for students in ninth through twelfth grades from a district comprised of Little Falls, Totowa and Woodland Park, three communities in Passaic County, in the U.S. state of New Jersey.
+The high school is the only facility in the Passaic Valley Regional High School District.

-As of the 2021–22 school year, the school had an enrollment of 1,005 students and 86.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
-There were 231 students (23.0% of enrollment) eligible for free lunch and 15 (1.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,060 students and 85.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
+There were 283 students (26.7% of enrollment) eligible for free lunch and 83 (7.8% of students) eligible for reduced-cost lunch.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 The Passaic Valley board of education consists of nine members, with three members elected from each municipality.
 The board generally meets on the second and fourth Tuesdays of each month during the school year and once a month during the summer.